Chart Color Schemes

 Rosebery - Beaconsfield lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Rosebery - Beaconsfield's population is approximately 14,002 as of November 2025.
-This figure represents a growth of 1,712 people, an increase of 13.9% since the 2021 Census which recorded a population of 12,290.
-The change was inferred from the estimated resident population of 13,593 in June 2024 and the addition of 231 validated new addresses since the Census date.
-This results in a population density ratio of 8,537 persons per square kilometer, placing Rosebery - Beaconsfield among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-The region's growth rate of 13.9% since the 2021 Census exceeded both the state (6.7%) and metropolitan area averages, positioning it as a growth leader.
-Overseas migration contributed approximately 74.3% of overall population gains during recent periods.
+This represents an increase of 1,712 people from the 2021 Census figure of 12,290.
+The change was inferred from an estimated resident population of 13,593 in June 2024 and an additional 231 validated new addresses since the Census date.
+This results in a population density ratio of 8,537 persons per square kilometer, placing Rosebery - Beaconsfield in the top 10% of locations assessed by AreaSearch.
+The area's growth rate of 13.9% since the 2021 census exceeds both the state average (7.6%) and Greater Sydney, positioning it as a growth leader.
+Overseas migration contributed approximately 74.3% of overall population gains in recent periods for this area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using the 2021 Census as the base year.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, statistical areas across the nation are expected to experience above median growth, with Rosebery - Beaconsfield projected to increase by 2,754 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 16.8% over the 17-year period.
+According to population projections, the area is expected to experience above median growth nationally, increasing by 2,754 persons to reach a total of 16,756 by 2041, reflecting an overall gain of 16.8% over the 17-year period.

 Frequently Asked Questions - Population